-I realize that Shanon said last week that she was the last blogger to post these cookies, but actually I’m right there with you, Shanon!
+I realize that Shanon said last week that she was the last blogger to post these Lofthouse copycat cookies, but actually I’m right there with you, Shanon!
 While it seems that they have been all over my friends’ blogs, I couldn’t help but get in on the action as well.

 For the cookies:

-- 4 1/2 cups all-purpose flour
+4 ½ cups all-purpose flour

-- 4 1/2 tsp baking powder
+4 ½ tsp baking powder

-- 3/4 tsp salt
+¾ tsp salt

-- 1 1/2 cups (3 sticks) unsalted butter, at room temperature
+1 ½ cups (3 sticks) unsalted butter, at room temperature

-- 1 1/2 cups sugar
+1 ½ cups sugar

-- 3 large eggs
+3 large eggs

-- 5 tsp vanilla extract
+5 tsp vanilla extract

 For the frosting:

-- 4-5 cups confectioners’ sugar, sifted
+4-5 cups confectioners’ sugar, sifted

-- 1/3 cup (5 1/3 tbsp.) unsalted butter, melted
+1/3 cup (5 1/3 tbsp) unsalted butter, melted

-- 1 tbsp vanilla extract
+1 tbsp vanilla extract

-- 6-7 tbsp milk (plus more, as needed)
+6-7 tbsp milk (plus more, as needed)

-- Food coloring (optional)
+Food coloring (optional)

-- To make the cookies, preheat the oven to 350˚ F. Line baking sheets with parchment paper or silicone baking mats.
+To make the cookies: Line baking sheets with parchment paper or silicone baking mats.

 In a medium bowl combine the flour, baking powder and salt, and whisk together to blend.
 In the bowl of an electric mixer, combine the butter and sugar and beat together on medium-high speed until soft and fluffy, about 2-3 minutes.
 Beat in the eggs one at a time, mixing well after each addition and scraping down the bowl as needed.
 Blend in the vanilla.
 With the mixer on low speed, add in the dry ingredients mixing just until incorporated and evenly mixed.
 Cover and chill the dough for 1 hour.

-- When you are ready to bake the cookies, scoop a scant quarter cup of dough and roll into a ball.
+When you are ready to bake the cookies, scoop a scant quarter cup of dough and roll into a ball.
 Flatten the ball slightly and place on the prepared baking sheet.
 Repeat with the remaining dough, spacing the cookies at least 2-3 inches apart.

-- To frost the cookies, place 4 cups of the confectioners’ sugar in a medium bowl.
+To make the frosting: Place 4 cups of the confectioners’ sugar in a medium bowl.
 Add the melted butter, vanilla, and milk to the bowl and whisk until smooth.
 Whisk in additional milk as necessary, 1 teaspoon at a time, until you reach your desired consistency.
-If the frosting is too loose to frost the cookies with, whisk in more sugar, 1/4 cup at a time.
+If the frosting is too loose to frost the cookies with, whisk in more sugar, ¼ cup at a time.
 Tint with food coloring if desired.